-government allows most Buddhists to practice their faith relatively freely, it maintains strict control over the community's religious affairs.
+most Buddhists to practice their faith relatively freely, it maintains strict control over the community's religious affairs.
 For example, monks are required to register with the Vietnamese Buddhist Church (VBC), which replaced the UBCV in 1981.
-Notably, monks associated with the banned UBCV and other unsanctioned groups like the Buddhist Youth Movement face continued government harassment (see founded in 1926 by Ngo Van Chieu, a civil servant of the French colonial government (see p.
-9-13 of History and Myth).
+Notably, monks associated with the banned UBCV and other unsanctioned groups like the Buddhist Youth Movement face continued government harassment (see "Religion and Politics" below).

+Cao Dai: Cao Dai is a syncretic movement rooted in Buddhism, founded in 1926 by Ngo Van Chieu, a civil servant of the French colonial government (see History and Myth).
 Based on the belief that all religions are one, Cao Dai places Buddhism, Taoism, Islam, Confucianism, and Christianity under one supreme being, the Cao Dai ("Holy See").
 Cao Dai's structure mirrors that of the Catholic Church with a strict ecclesiastical hierarchy headed by a Pope supported by female cardinals.
-Cao Dai followers worship a variety of religious and historical figures, notably Confucius, Jesus Christ, Gautama Buddha, Joan of Arc, and Winston Churchill.
+Cao Dai followers worship a variety of religious and historical figures, notably Confucius, Jesus Christ, Gautama Buddha, Joan of Arc, and

+Winston Churchill.
 Less than 1 million Vietnamese practice Cao Dai.